ibm-cloud-docs/containers/cs_encrypt.md

 ### Adding a service to a cluster
 {: #secrets_service}

 When you bind a service to a cluster, you don't have to create a secret to store your service credentials.
 A secret is automatically created for you.
-For more information, see [Adding {{site.data.keyword.Bluemix_notm}} services to clusters](/docs/containers?topic=containers-service-binding#bind-services).
+For more information, see [Adding {{site.data.keyword.cloud_notm}} services to clusters](/docs/containers?topic=containers-service-binding#bind-services).
 {: shortdesc}

 ### Encrypting traffic to your apps with TLS secrets